Bo Nix: Personal life

 Nix is the son of football coach and former Auburn quarterback Patrick Nix.
 He is also the grandson of longtime high school football coach Conrad Nix.
-Nix's younger brother Caleb plays safety for the Jacksonville State Gamecocks and adopted brother Tez Johnson plays wide receiver for the Tampa Bay Buccaneers.
+Nix's younger brother Caleb plays safety for the Jacksonville State Gamecocks and his adopted brother Tez Johnson plays wide receiver for the Tampa Bay Buccaneers.

+Nix is a Christian.
 He is married to Izzy Smoke, a former Auburn cheerleader.
-On October 10, 2025, the couple announced they were expecting their first child.
-They reside in Castle Rock, Colorado.
-Nix is a Christian.
+On October 10, 2025, they announced they were expecting their first child.
+On February 25, 2026, their first daughter Riley was born.
+The family resides near Castle Rock, Colorado in a home purchased from former NFL running back Shane Vereen.